Light pollution falling all because of high energy costs

 Low levels of light pollution in the United States

 The results of the Star Count, a citizen science project with over 2,500 participants, show the importance of dark skies in the US.
 Participants are asked to report the number of stars they can see in the constellation Orion.
 In the United States, severe light pollution means fewer than ten stars visible to the naked eye.
 It peaked in the year 2020, and then fell to 51% in 2021, and then to 49% this year.

-But the light pollution problem is more widespread than just a problem of stargazing.
+But the problem is more widespread than just a issue of stargazing.
 In addition to its aesthetic impact, light pollution has several negative environmental effects.
 Scientists have linked it to reduced insect populations and a decline in stargazing.
-As a result of energy cost concerns, the levels of light pollution are dropping across the United States.
+As a result of energy cost concerns, the levels of this problem are dropping across the United States.
 The cause is complex, but it’s likely that rising energy costs have a role.

 Another way to reduce light pollution is to work from home.
 With energy prices soaring, office-based organizations are making the transition to permanent home working.
 And households are becoming more energy conscious and making the switch to more efficient technologies.
 These changes could improve the quality of the night sky in the US.

 Ultimately, it’s important to keep in mind that we need to protect our dark skies.

 As energy costs rise and energy demand increases, the burden of light pollutans is increasingly falling on people.
 In a 2020 study, researchers found that people in the United States were exposed to nearly twice as much light as before.
 They also found a significant relationship between disadvantaged groups and this problem.
 In addition to disrupting nocturnal behavior, artificial lights also interfere with reproduction, which in turn decreases animal populations.